Managing Tasks and Context

 - A context is a set of files opened in the editor while working on a task or independently from it.
 You can switch between contexts by switching between tasks associated with them.
 Alternatively, you can save and clear contexts independently from any tasks.

 Before you start working with tasks and contexts, make sure that the Task Management plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.